 13. Go skating or rollerblading

 Palma de Mallorca’s seafront promenade is perfect for rollerblading.
 It’s a great way to enjoy the views and fresh sea air, and tone your body.
 In winter, with fewer people around, it’s easier for wobbly beginners.
-Or don some gloves and skate on ice at Palma’s seasonal ‘pista de hielo’ (until January 25th) in Parc de Ses Estacions.
+Or don some gloves and skate on ice at Palma’s seasonal ‘pista de hielo’ (until late January) in Parc de Ses Estacions.

 14. Drink hot chocolate in a 300 year old cafe